tsantini/how_to_use_git/README.md

 `apt install nano`

-## Edit a random file you want to iniciate the git
+## Edit a random file you want to initiate the git

 `mkdir test_folder`